MattHodge/Graphite-PowerShell-Functions/README.md

 The following shows how to use the `Start-SQLStatsToGraphite`, which will execute any SQL queries listed in the configuration file and send the result (which needs to be an integer) to Graphite.

-1. In PowerShell, enter the directory in which you downloaded the script.
+1. Open PowerShell
-2. Dot source the script by running `. .\Graphite-PowerShell.ps1`
+2. Import the Module by running `Import-Module -Name Graphite-PowerShell`
 3. Start the script by using the function `Start-SQLStatsToGraphite`.
 If you want Verbose detailed use `Start-SQLStatsToGraphite -Verbose`.
 If you want to see what would be sent to Graphite, without actually sending the metrics, use `Start-SQLStatsToGraphite -Verbose -TestMode`

 The below image is what `Start-SQLStatsToGraphite` like with **VerboseOutput** turned on in the XML configuration file looks like.